Consumer price index in the United Kingdom: Implementation

-The CPI calculates the average price increase as a percentage for a basket of 700 different goods and services.
+The CPI measures the average price increase, expressed as a percentage, for a basket of 700 goods and services.
 Around the middle of each month it collects information on prices of these commodities from 120,000 different retailing outlets.

-Note that unlike the RPI, the CPI takes the geometric mean of prices to aggregate items at the lowest levels, instead of the arithmetic mean.
+Unlike the RPI, the CPI takes the geometric mean of prices to aggregate items at the lowest levels, instead of the arithmetic mean.
 This means that the CPI will generally be lower than the RPI.
-The rationale is that this accounts for the fact that consumers will buy less of something if its price goes up, and more if its price goes down; it also ensures that if prices go up and then revert to the previous level, the CPI also reverts to its previous level (which is not the case with the calculation method used for the RPI).
+The rationale is that this accounts for the fact that consumers will buy less of something if its price goes up, and more if its price goes down.
+It also ensures that if prices go up and then revert to the previous level, the CPI also reverts to its previous level (which is not the case with the calculation method used for the RPI).
 The Government Actuary's Department estimates this difference in averaging method accounts for about 0.9% of the average 1.15% annual difference between CPI and RPI.

 The change in the CPI over the 12 months to August 2008 was 4.7%, while the corresponding figure for RPIX (which excludes mortgage interest) was 5.2% and that for RPI (which includes mortgage interest) was 4.8%.
 The CPI, the RPIX, and the RPI are published monthly by the Office for National Statistics (ONS).
-A history of CPI and RPIX going back to 1989 can be found at the ONS' website.
+A history of CPI and RPIX going back to 1989 can be found at the ONS website.

-There has been criticism of CPI as being a less effective measure of price rises than the Retail Prices Index, accusing it of being easier to manipulate and less broad based (for example excluding housing).
-John Redwood, the Conservative MP, has said that CPI targeting meant that interest rates were set lower at a time of rising (RPI) inflation.

-Nevertheless, following the UK general election of May 2010 the incoming Conservative Chancellor George Osborne announced that CPI was to be more widely adopted, including for setting benefits and pensions.

-In January 2013 the Office for National Statistics announced its conclusion that the RPI did not meet international standards and it is no longer formally ranked as a UK 'National Statistic'.